 It's here that you'll find life-sized dioramas intricately depicting the life of those who lived in Kerry from its beginnings right up to the 20th century.
 Archaeology Hall is a treat for our inner detective.
 This unique and fascinating area uses medieval artifacts (found during the excavation of Tralee's Dominican Priory) to show visitors how modern-day tools and technology are used to reveal secrets of the past.

 The award-winning museum offers plenty of kid-friendly activities to get even the fussiest of little ones interested.
-Dress up as a famous explorer in the Antarctica Exhibit or wear a historic costume while strolling the reconstructed streets and houses in the Medieval Experience.
+Follow the interactive trail around the Main Gallery and Tom Cream Room.
+Keep your eyes peeled for the Stone Age Survival Kit.
+Or dress up as a famous explorer in the Antarctica Exhibit or wear a historic costume while strolling the reconstructed streets and houses in the Medieval Experience.
 The museum has made this exhibit so realistic, you'll even experience the sounds and smells of that era.

 Address: Ashe Memorial Hall, Denny Street, Tralee